syvsto/booster2024_wasm_components/task4.md

 }
 ```

-When the project is built, `wasm-bindgen` will now generate bindings to Javascript and Typescript types for this function.
+When the project is built, `wasm-bindgen` now generate bindings to Javascript and Typescript types for this function.

 2. Decorate your wrapper function with `#[wasm_bindgen]`.